Things You Need to Know Before Applying for OPT

 When you have readied these documents, please email the ISS Office or visit us during walk-in hours to get in touch with an immigration advisor.

-You need to report updates in your physical location and employer to International Student Services within 10 days of any change using our OPT Update Form, located in the Forms Library.
+You need to report updates in your physical location and employer within 10 days of the change.
+You can do this by logging into your SEVP Portal Account.
+You will receive an email from Department of Homeland Security with information about logging into your SEVP Portal once your OPT has been apprvoed.
 Failing to report employment can lead to an automatic termination of your status.

-- While on OPT, you have 90 days of allowable unemployment (120 days for STEM Extension OPT).
+- You have 90 days of allowable unemployment (150 days for STEM Extension OPT).

 - You need to work at least 20 hours per week.